cartesi/staking-pool/README.md

 <p align="center"><img src="staking.png" alt="staking diagram" title= "staking diagram" width="80%" /></p>

 The requirement to call the `rebalance()` function is checked by default every 30 seconds by the pool Noether Node.
-But if the pool node is not working as it should any user can call the `rebalance()` function, meaning it's permissionless.
-This is important to guarantee that users can exit the pool even if the pool is abandoned by its owner.
+But if the pool node is not working as it should, any user can call the `rebalance()` function, meaning it's permissionless.
+This is important to guarantee that users can exit the pool even if its owner abandons the pool.

 ## User

 This section is responsible for exposing controls for the users to join and exit the pool.
 It implements the following actions: deposit, stake, unstake, and withdraw.